nuptechs/NuP-est/replit.md

 # Overview

-NuP-Study is an AI-powered adaptive study management platform that personalizes learning through deep user profiling and intelligent content delivery.
-It offers a comprehensive study hub with AI tools, flashcards, knowledge base management, and progress tracking.
-A key feature is **Professor IA**, an advanced conversational AI tutor with ultra-low latency voice interactions (<500ms), simulating a dedicated human teacher.
-The platform aims to provide a polished, professional user experience with adaptive learning strategies to enhance learning efficiency and engagement, offering truly personalized and adaptive learning journeys in the e-learning market.
+NuP-Study is an AI-powered adaptive study management platform designed to personalize learning through deep user profiling and intelligent content delivery.
+It offers a comprehensive study hub featuring AI tools, flashcards, knowledge base management, and progress tracking.
+A standout feature is **Professor IA**, an advanced conversational AI tutor providing ultra-low latency voice interactions (<500ms) to simulate a dedicated human teacher.
+The platform aims to deliver a polished, professional user experience with adaptive learning strategies, enhancing learning efficiency and engagement to offer truly personalized educational journeys in the e-learning market.

 # User Preferences